norberteder/gullap/README.md

 	author 			Author of the page
 	sidebarheader	Header of the sidebar (defined by `Sidebar` meta tag) sidebaritems 	Items for your sidebar
 	date			Date of the page
+	keywords 		Keywords of the page

 Most of them are single values, except `menu` and `sidebaritems`.